 ESN is composed of a few former members and survivors of WCG and PCG who network together across the country.
 They have willingly donated time to research, write, and review articles, and to support and provide assistance to former survivors and loved ones who have suffered emotionally and spiritually or had their personal lives affected in any way by WCG and splinter groups.
 Several of us have attended conferences concerning destructive cults, received counseling from professionals who understood abuse and/or have familiarized and educated ourselves with the effects of mind control trauma and spiritual abuse.
 We have networked with social workers, researchers, crime investigators, attorneys, and ex-members in order to exchange information and gain input.

-Our site does not endorse the church growth movement, New Evangelicalism, the modern Charismatic (Word-faith) movement, Dominionism, interfaith movement, or any form of compromise or apostasy, which is becoming more and more prevalent in churches today.
+Our site does not endorse the church growth movement, New Evangelicalism, the modern Charismatic (Word-faith) movement, Dominionism, interfaith movement, ecumenicalism, or any form of compromise or apostasy, which is becoming more and more prevalent in churches today.
 (See: Discernment and Research for more info.)
 Instead, the Word of God tells us to expose false teachers and to have discernment.
 We are not associated with, nor funded by, any particular church, denomination, organization, or WCG splinter group.

 We believe in the power of the true Christ Jesus' love and grace to heal spiritually and emotionally, and that a personal, loving relationship with Him, based on His grace, is what He desires, not our performance or striving for perfection.
 It is He who gives Himself to us to meet our deepest needs.